eclectic-coding/sessions_controller_lab-online-web-ft-090919/README.md

 1. Create the sessions controller.

-   **Note:** If you use the generators to generate your controllers be sure to pass these flags to avoid generating unneeded files: `rails generate controller Sessions new --no-helper --no-assets --no-controller-specs`.
+   **Note:** If you use the generators to generate your controllers be sure to pass these flags to avoid generating unneeded files: `rails generate controller Sessions new --no-helper --no-assets --no-test-framework`.

 2. Write the `new`, `create`, and `destroy` methods.